Alicja-Malinowska/ColourPerfect-e-commerce/README.md

 ### Hosting static files with AWS

-1. In order to be able to use AWS stoarge, you need to have an AWS account, you can create on [their website](https://aws.amazon.com/).
+1. In order to be able to use AWS storage, you need to have an AWS account, you can create on [their website](https://aws.amazon.com/).
 2. Once you have logged in, go to the Management Console and look for S3, and create a bucket with public access.
 3. In your bucket's properties click 'Static website hosting' and choose 'Use this bucket to host a website' option.
-4. In permissions tab, add CORS conficuration, and generate bucket policy.
+4. In permissions tab, add CORS configuration, and generate bucket policy.
 5. In Access Control List click 'Everyone' in Public access section and check 'list objects', then save.
 6. Go to another AWS service - IAM, and create a group, next create a policy and attach it to the group.
 7. Create a user and add it to the group, next download the CVS file with user's credentials.
 In this file you will find Access key ID ad Secret access key - save these as config variables on Heroku.